eleda77/eleda77.github.io/docs/vocab_list.md

 **glebe** - a piece of land serving as part of a clergyman's benefice and providing income

+**glissade** - a way of sliding down a steep slope of snow or ice, typically on the feet with the support of an ice axe

 **gloaming** - twilight; dusk (no, it's not just gloam)

 **gnoll** - a usually evil and hyena-like humanoid creature found in various forms in fantasy literature and video games